Katie Taylor’s impact on women’s boxing hits home for young Irish fighters

-DUBLIN (AP) — Kaci Rock was an elementary school student when she slipped on the gloves at Bray Boxing Club.
+DUBLIN (AP) — Kaci Rock was an elementary school student when she laced up the gloves at Bray Boxing Club.
 Problem was, there weren’t many other girls.

 “There was nothing really for girls at that time.
 I’d have to fight boys when I was younger.
 I know Katie had to do the same as well,” the 20-year-old Rock explained between sessions on a heavy bag at a Dublin gym.